metadriverse/metadrive/documentation/README.md

 ### How to reference a section of an `.ipynb` file in an RST file?

-Supposing you want to reference a section called TopDwnObservation in obs_action.ipynb, use
+Supposing you want to reference a section called `TopDwnObservation` in `obs_action.ipynb`, use

 ```
 `TopDownObservation <obs_action.html#topdownobservation>`_